Step-by-Step Guide

 https://YOUR.DOMAIN/.well-known/quality-link-manifest.yaml

-2. At another URL and to create a DNS TXT record under one of the searched domains, using the value:
+2. Place the manifest file elsewhere and create a DNS TXT record under one of the searched domains, using the value:

 v=qldiscover1; m=https://YOUR.OTHER.DOMAIN/SOME/PATH/…

-6. Trigger aggregation: return to the QualityLink dashboard and trigger a refresh of your manifest file.
+5. Trigger aggregation: return to the QualityLink dashboard and trigger a refresh of your manifest file.
 The dashboard also allows you to verify that manifest file was found and interpreted correctly.
 Afterwards, trigger a refresh of your discovered data sources.
+Your data will be fetched, processed and indexed in the following minutes.

 What are the implementation options?